Why a Marketing Plan is Worth More Than Any Other Solution

 A marketing plan provides clarity, analysis, and gives a roadmap for all the deliverables.
-Much of a marketing plan is spent on a situational analysis.
+Much of a marketing plan is spent on situational analysis.
 This is for good reason.
-These are where insights are uncovered that shape what the strategy and tactics should look like.
+This analysis is where insights are uncovered that shape what the strategy and tactics should look like.

 Furthermore, a marketing plan shows how everything works together.

-For example, if you’re investing heavily into SEO, but your website is porous—your campaign is going to be a waste.
+For example, if you’re investing heavily in SEO, but your website is not user retentive—your campaign is going to be a waste.
 You could be on the first page for a Google search that matches what your business does, but it won’t matter if your website stinks.

-As a business owner/executive, a marketing plan will allow you to better understand where you are, what you need, and what you should be getting from an agency.
+As a business, a marketing plan will allow you to better understand where you are, what you need, and what you should be getting from working with an agency.
 If you’re working with a company who is only providing a specific tactic, you’ll be able to better guide them.

-As an agency, a marketing plan gives you great insight into your client.
+As an agency, a marketing plan will give you great insight into your client.
 You’ll be able to create considerably better deliverables AND results.
 It is a win-win.